 The Singer 201sewing machine

-The Final Singer 201 was a browny-beige and by 1963 was no more.
-The finest sewing machine in the world became too expensive to make.
+The Final Singer 201 was a browny-beige and by 1963 it was no more.
+The finest sewing machine in the world became just too expensive to make.

 Japanese cheap imports were flooding the market and this old beauty was put to bed.
 By 1963 you could buy over 100 sewing machines cheaper than the 201 and the 201 only did a straight stitch!